mojasp/lcmsec-ra-measurements/README.md

 * run_all.py runs many runs of run_test for varying parameters, adjust as needed.
 For instance, P in {0,5,10,15,20} where used while increasing J from 0 to 15
 * finally, analysis.r to analyse the resulting .csv files and produce a graph
 * run_all.py will create folder name for test results and simlink "latest_run" to that result.
 * all the files from lcm/examples/cpp_security are present: the demo_instance from there is just copied here for to serve as an actual program to be run.
 Its behaviour is not relevant.
-Some files are superflouus; i haven't cleaned it up.
+However, it does require the tomplusplus c++ library to parse config files.

 ## NOTES